Comparing of Clearside Biomedical Inc. (CLSD) and Chiasma Inc. (NASDAQ:CHMA) | New Business Observer

 Summary

-On 6 of the 8 factors Chiasma Inc. beats Clearside Biomedical Inc.
+Chiasma Inc. beats on 6 of the 8 factors Clearside Biomedical Inc.

 Clearside Biomedical, Inc., a late-stage clinical biopharmaceutical company, develops first-in-class drug therapies to treat blinding diseases of the eye.
 It is developing suprachoroidal injection of CLS-TA, a proprietary preservative-free formulation of the corticosteroid triamcinolone acetonide, which is in Phase III clinical trial for the treatment of macular edema associated with non-infectious uveitis; suprachoroidal injection of CLS-TA and a concomitant intravitreal injection of Eylea, an inhibitor of vascular endothelial growth factor that is in Phase III clinical trial to treat macular edema associated with retinal vein occlusion (RVO); and suprachoroidal injection of CLS-TA alone or together with intravitreal injection of Eylea that is in phase I/II clinical trial for diabetic macular edema (DME).
 The companyÂ’s pre-clinical development program for axitinib for the treatment of wet age-related macular degeneration (wet AMD).
 Clearside Biomedical, Inc. has a collaboration agreement with Santen Pharmaceutical Co., Ltd. to develop compounds for suprachoroidal space injection that are designed to treat DME, wet AMD, and RVO, as well as to reduce elevated intraocular pressure associated with glaucoma for a sustained period of time.
 The company was founded in 2011 and is headquartered in Alpharetta, Georgia.